ppy/osu-wiki/wiki/FAQ/en.md

 ![Default Key layouts of osu!mania (Options-&gt;Input)][osu!mania key layout image]

 There two different binding-styles, _Symmetrical_ and _Left to Right_.
--   _Symmetrical_ style mimics the button placement of DJMAX, in which the center key is "spacebar", in which, created a feeling of "stepping" the pedal similar to the arcade version.
+-   _Symmetrical_ style mimics the button placement of DJMAX, in which the center key is "spacebar" to simulate a feeling of "stepping" the pedal similar to the arcade version.
 Centre key matches the middle column (5K and 7K only) and the other column matches the keys in its corresponding place.
 -   _Left to Right_ style mimics the button placement of Beatmania IIDX, where the first column matches to the key1, then the second column matches the key2 and so on.

 _Symmetrical_ key binding (For DJMAX style)